qinqian/GCAP/README.md

 	If you want all SAM files have uniform mapping parameters, you could convert SAM to fastq by samtools view -bt and bamToFastq, then follow up our fastq schemes.

-reads BED(converted by bedtools from BAM, sometimes GEO only preserve data with this format):
+reads BED(converted by bedtools from BAM, sometimes GEO only preserve data with this format) or bed.starch:

     As our proposals is based on sampling raw reads, including mappable and unmappable reads, BED reads files(BED with 6 fields) do not have unmappable information, so this format is added only for analysis of the rest criteria.
 As bedToBam could only process SE bed data, PE would be regarded as SE, too.
 We take all BED format data as SE data, we sample down BED mappable reads 5M for comparison.
 Change sequence_type to `bed`.
 This is used for internal data comparison now.